 Giving yourself head space really helps you to gain clarity of your life.
 It allows you to step outside of your mind for a moment and see your life for exactly what it is with no input from your inner voice.
 It gives you a chance to appreciate where you are at and where you would like to be.
 It allows you to appreciate the present, identify things to improve and create future goals.

 Being able to spend time alone happily will result in unstoppable self-confidence.
 As soon as you have the freedom of being happy without having to rely on others, you will see life in a whole new way.
 Gone will be the days of feeling disappointed, let down and not cared about.
-Instead you will be happy every single day because you will have the power to do that for yourself.
+Instead, you will be happy every single day because you will have the power to do that for yourself.

 Fuzzy feelings of gratitude

 Taking a step back to appreciate everything and everyone in your life, will give you all the warm, fuzzy feels.
-Gratitude is such an important element to happiness.
+Gratitude is such an important element of happiness.
 Even if you are not where you want to be in your career, friendships or life, to be grateful for what you have now will catapult you towards where you want to be.

 Improved relationships & friendships